 *Watch the event here*

-You can watch the event here, and learn more about what the Congressional Republican agenda means for Virginians here.
+You can watch the event here, and learn more about how the Biden administration is working to keep health care costs low for Virginians here.